This article had an update on May 22, 2019.

 The BSP wants to manage the risks involved with cryptocurrencies.

 This is to prevent some people to inject dirty money into the country through bitcoins that will get converted to pesos.
 This is why the Anti-Money Laundering Council (AMLC) has its eyes on cryptocurrencies along with casinos to enforce a strict watch on dirty money.

 Stricter KYC (Know Your Customer)

 Bitcoin companies will have stricter KYC (Know Your Customer).
 This means they will know who you are.
-(This is the reason why I did not put anonymity as an advantage of Bitcoinn in the Philippines).
+(This is the reason why we did not put anonymity as an advantage of bitcoin in the Philippines).

 Does the Bangko Sentral ng Pilipinas endorses Bitcoin?

-The BSP made it clear that it was not endorsing bitcoins or any other digital currencies.
+The BSP made it clear that it’s not endorsing bitcoins or any other digital currencies.
 It is not legal tender.
-This is because it is not backed up by any commodity or monitored by a central bank.
+This is because it is not backed up by any commodity, of financial institutions, or monitored by a central bank.
 Here’s a quote from the Circular they published early in 2017:

 The Bangko Sentral does not intend to endorse any VC, such as bitcoin, as a currency since it is neither issued or guaranteed by a central bank nor backed by any commodity.
 Rather, the BSP aims to regulate VCs when used for delivery of financial services, particularly, for payments and remittances, which have material impact on anti-money laundering (AML) and combating the financing of terrorism (CFT), consumer protection and financial stability.

-This circular details the guidelines the BSP had set up for businesses engaged in Virtual Currency Exchange (such as Bitcoins) in the Philippines.
+This circular details the guidelines the BSP had set up for businesses engaged in Virtual Currency (such as bitcoins) in the Philippines.